|34[b]||Highway Fuel Economy (mpg)||33|

 Beginning with the basics, the 2022 HR-V starts at an MSRP of $21,870, and the Trailblazer starts at $21,600.[a]
 Regardless of the minuscule price difference, what matters is what you get for that extra money.
 Suffice to say, the HR-V truly delivers.
 Both SUVs are available in four trim levels, with the HR-V offering the LX, Sport, EX, and EX-L. The Trailblazer's trim levels include the base model LS, followed by the LT, ACTIV, and the RS.
 Higher-end models such as the HR-V EX-L and the Trailblazer RS expectedly give you a greater value-to-features ratio.
 Even with the pricier trims, these two subcompact models don't stray too far apart with pricing.

 The next available powertrain for the Trailblazer includes another small three-cylinder engine, this time a turbocharged 1.3L I-3.
 However, this can be paired with front-wheel drive or all-wheel drive.
-With the front-wheel drive 1.3L Trailblazer, you get EPA-estimated ratings of 29 MPG city and 33 MPG highway, while all-wheel drive Trailblazers get 26 MPG city and 30 MPG highway.
+With the front-wheel drive 1.3L Trailblazer, you get EPA-estimated ratings of 29 MPG in the city and 33 MPG on the highway, while all-wheel drive Trailblazers get an estimated 26 MPG in the city and 30 MPG on the highway.
 With these ratings, we can tell that the HR-V's all-wheel drive model is more fuel-efficient, and the highway travel ratings come out on top yet again against the Trailblazer's optional turbocharged engine.